trenchproject/TrenchR/documentation_workflow.md

+## Documentation Workflow

-We're using `Rdpack` to manage citations in the documentation
+We're using `Rdpack` and BiBTeX to manage citations in the documentation, which requires a little more work than a standard Roxygen documentation setup.

 To include a citation